 Important Dates and Deadlines

 - AFTER you register for your final semester: most MS students must complete an Application for Graduation and submit it to their academic departmental advisor.
-Students in the AME, CS, EE, and ISE department should submit their application to graduate online at MyViterbi.
+Students in the AME, BME, CEE, CS, ECE, and ISE department should submit their application to graduate online at MyViterbi.

 - When your major department has processed your Application to Graduate and completed a degree check, your STARS report on OASIS will become available for review.
 Check your STARS report on OASIS to make sure all requirements for your degree have been met and contact your graduate advisor if there are any discrepancies.